TheBlueZenithEcho/ML_Praxis_K23416/README.md

 # ML_Praxis_K23416
 Praxis: An AI-powered web platform for interior designers to manage catalogs, create mood boards, and collaborate with clients.
+# Important files

+[Folder containing final model and secret codes for .env ](https://drive.google.com/drive/folders/14VyIQj3w3N1iKJWgzjFWI1f1FAZxVjag?usp=drive_link), only authorized email can access

+.env files must be placed at root folder of the project required to access supabase or r2 or both.

 # CSDL
 ## Supabase